-During the fitting, we assume that the traveling speed of flux ropes was 100 km/s, which corresponds to the average Alfvén speed in the sub-solar magnetosheath.
+During the fitting, we assume that the traveling speed of flux ropes was 100 km/s, which corresponds to the average Alfvén speed in the subsolar magnetosheath.
 The traveling speed is required in calculating the scales and magnetic flux content for the flux ropes.
-The least-squares of the minimization of the magnetic field differences (X) is employed to define the best fit, which is calculated from

-$$X^{2} = \frac{\sum{i=1}^{N{point}} \sum{j}^{max,int,min} \left[ \left( B{j}(i) - B{j}'(i) \right) / B{t}(i) \right]^{2}}{N{point}}$$

-165 where $B{max}$ , $B{int}$ , $B{min}$ , and $B_t$ are the components and magnitude of the measured magnetic fields and $B'{max}$ , $B'{int}$ , and $B'{min}$ are the components of the magnetic fields from the model.
-The $N{point}$ is the number of data points.
+The least-squares of the minimization of the magnetic field differences (X^2) is employed to define the best fit, which is calculated from where B{max} , B{int} , B{min} , and B_t are the components and magnitude of the measured magnetic fields and B'{max} , B'{int} , and B'{min} are the components of the magnetic fields from the model.
+The N{point} is the number of data points.
 We set up a threshold of $X^2 < 0.1$ to be the successful modeling.

+$$X^{2} = \frac{\sum{i=1}^{N{point}} \sum{j}^{max,int,min} \left[\left(B{j}(i) - B{j}'(i) \right) / B{t}(i) \right]^{2}}{N{point}}$$ (4)

-Different from the circular profile of flux ropes resulting from the Lundquist force-free flux rope model (Lundquist, 1950; Burlaga, 1988; Lepping et al., 1990), this force-free model can give either flattened or circular profiles of the 170 flux rope.
+Different from the circular profile of flux ropes resulting from the Lundquist force-free flux rope model (Lundquist, 1950; Burlaga, 1988; Lepping et al., 1990), this force-free model can result in either flattened or circular profiles of flux ropes.
 We use the semi-minor and semi-major to refer to the flattened features.
-The semi-major corresponds to the scale of flux rope along with $\vec{n}{min}$ , which is close to L direction of the magnetopause.
-The semi-minor correspond to the scale of flux rope along with $\vec{n}{max}$ , which is close to the N direction of the magnetopause.
-This flux rope model is successfully applied for the flux ropes in Earth's plasma sheet (Kivelson and Khurana, 1995), on Earth's magnetopause (Zhang et al., 2008), and in Mercury's plasma sheet (Zhao et al., 2019).
-175 Out of the 6 FTE-type flux ropes, 4 were successfully modeled.
+The semi-major corresponds to the scale of flux rope along with the \vec{n}{min} direction, which is close to the L direction of the magnetopause.
+The semi-minor correspond to the scale of flux rope along with the \vec{n}{max} direction, which is close to the N direction of the magnetopause.
+This flux rope model is successfully applied for the flux ropes in Earth's plasma sheet (Kivelson and Khurana, 1995), on Earth's magnetopause (Zhang et al., 2008), and in Mercury's plasma sheet (Zhao et al.,

+Out of the 6 FTE-type flux ropes, 4 were successfully modeled.
 As an example, the modeling curves of the flux rope centered at 00:28:13 UT are shown in Figures 4a to 4d.
 In the figures, the dashed lines overlapping with the solid measured magnetic fields represent the modeling curves from the flux rope model.
-It can be seen clearly that the two curves were close to each other and this flux rope was well fitted by the model.
-The modeling results for the 4 flux ropes were summarized in Table 1.
-The plasma density was ~ 10 cm-3 corresponding 180 to an ion inertial length (di) of ~ 70 km.
-The two FTE-type flux ropes centered at 00:26:06 UT and 00:26:26 UT were in the scales of several di.
-The magnetic flux content of these two flux ropes was small (~ 20 kWb).
-In addition, these two flux ropes corresponded to the largest and smallest core fields.
-The other two FTE-type flux ropes centered at 00:28:13 UT and 00:30:26 UT were in the scales of more than 10 di.
-These two flux ropes contained much higher magnetic flux (~ 300 kWb and ~ 188 kWb).
-The analysis of the flux rope centered at ~ 185 00:28:13 UT corresponding to the highest magnetic flux content is shown in the next section.
-Moreover, the flux ropes centered at 00:26:06 UT, 00:26:26 UT, and 00:30:26 UT, are close to circular profiles with the semi-minor
+It can be seen clearly that the two curves are close to each other and this flux rope is well fitted by the model.
+The modeling results for the 4 flux ropes

+- 185 are summarized in Table 1.
+The plasma density of ~ 10 cm-3 in the magnetosheath corresponds to an ion inertial length (d_i) of ~ 70 km.
+The two FTE-type flux ropes at 00:26:06 UT and 00:26:26 UT are in the scales of several d_i.
+The magnetic flux contents of these two flux ropes are small (~ 20 kWb).
+In addition, these two flux ropes correspond to the largest and smallest core fields.
+The other two FTE-type flux ropes at 00:28:13 UT and 00:30:26 UT are in the scales of more than 10 d_i.
+These two flux ropes contain much higher magnetic flux (~ 300 kWb and ~ - 188 kWb).
+The analysis of the flux rope at ~ 00:28:13 UT corresponding to the highest magnetic flux content is shown in the next section.
+Moreover, the flux ropes at 00:26:06 UT, 00:26:26 UT, and 00:30:26 UT are close to circular profiles with the semi-minor slightly smaller than the semi-major.
+The flux rope at ~ 00:28:13 UT includes the strongestcorresponds to the most flattened profile.